Taxation

 What forms can offshore tax preparers handle?

-Forms 1040, 1065, 1120, 1120-S, 1041, 990, and international forms like 5471, 5472, and FBAR.
+Offshore teams routinely prepare Forms 1040, 1065, 1120, 1120-S, 1041, 990, and supporting schedules.
+Senior professionals also handle international forms like 5471, 5472, and FBAR-related documentation.
+Multi-state filings, estimated tax calculations, and amended returns are all standard work.

 How much does outsourced tax preparation cost?

-How do I ensure quality?
+How do I ensure quality in outsourced returns?

-Can I start small and scale?
+Can I start with just one preparer and scale later?

 References